|By: Paul S. Cilwa||Viewed: 1/21/2020

 I've written before about the "annoying power of prayer".
 Annoying, because the studies that proved prayer works offended both atheists and Christians.
 Atheists, because the studies showed that something they couldn't put in a jar seemed to exist; and Christians because the studies showed it didn't matter to whom one prayed: Prayers to Jesus were neither more or less effective than prayers to Buddha or Matthew McConaughey.

-However, once one accepts that prayers do work—something that billions of people take as a given without a need for studies—one them comes right up against this brick wall: They don't always seem to work.
-Science likes repeatable phenomena, like the way a magnet always attracts iron filings, or the way a slice of bread always falls butter-side down.
+However, once one accepts that prayers do work—something that billions of people take as a given without a need for studies—one then comes right up against this brick wall: They don't always seem to work.
+Science likes repeatable phenomena, like the way a magnet always attracts iron filings, or the way earthquakes provide consistent seismological data.
 While it's nice to know that praying for the health of a cardiac patient improves his or her chances of recovery by 11%, wouldn't it be even nicer if we could goose the odds a bit?
-I mean, if we are going to spend time praying for something, we'd like to achieve at least a 90% success ratio.
+I mean, if we are going to spend time praying for something, we'd like to achieve at least a 90% success ratio, wouldn't we?

 In today's post, I offer some suggestions for praying more effectively.
 While I can't promise 90% success, I do propose that considering these ideas may prove helpful to you.